hydroper-jet/lang/spec/1.0/source/src/overview/package-manager.md

 * `primaryExpression && primaryExpression` — If conditions are true
 * `primaryExpression || primaryExpression` — If one condition is true

-The `true` constant is always present, and is typically used for specifying *base* options and *overriding* options.
+The `true` constant is always present, and is typically used for specifying *base* options and *facade* options.

 Here is an example package manifest using `if`: